mojtaba-peyrovi/architrave-project-apache-nifi/README.md

-Contents:
+## Contents:

-* Walk through the solution
+1. Walk through the solution
-    - The process overview
+    - 1.1 The process overview
+        - 1.1.1 First route: NEW ROW ADDED
+        - 1.1.2 Second route: AN EXISTING ROW IS UPDATED
-    - what was achived and what didn't work
+    - 1.2 what was achived and what didn't work?
-    - How to improve the results
+    - 1.3 What can be added for the next iteration?
+2. Project structure and docker setup

-* How to run the project?
+3. How to run the project
-    - docker setup
-    - GitHub
+4. An example with screenshots

 * An example with screenshots